Tim Parker (soccer): St. Louis City SC

+New England Revolution

+On August 2, 2024, St. Louis City traded Parker plus $600,000 in General Allocation Money to the New England Revolution, in exchange for Henry Kessler.

+Return to New York Red Bulls

+On February 6, 2025, Parker returned to the New York Red Bulls on a one year deal with an option for 2026.
+On September 20, 2025, Parker helped New York to a 2-0 victory over CF Montréal, scoring the opening goal of the match.

 International career

 In January 2016, Parker received his first call-up to the senior United States squad for friendlies against Iceland and Canada.
 He did not appear in either of the two matches.
 Two years later, he was called up for a friendly against Bosnia and Herzegovina.
 Parker made his senior team debut against Ireland on June 2, 2018.